-Different groups of organisms were found to transcribe specific sets of genes and the spectra of produced transcripts also reflect the differences between litter and soil (Fig. 3).
-Although bacteria produced all groups of GH and AA, most of them tended to use labile substrates such as starch, cellobiose or other oligosaccharides (Fig. 4).
-Importantly, bacteria were also important producers of chitinolytic enzymes which confirms their important role in the turnover of dead fungal mycelia (Brabcová et al., 2016).
+Litter and soil transcription is associated with contrasting groups of organisms, reflecting carbon availability in these systems (Fig. 3).
+Although bacteria were associated with all GH and AA transcripts, the majority of these enzymes are associated with labile substrates such as starch, cellobiose or other oligosaccharides (Fig. 4).
+Importantly, bacteria were also important producers of chitinolytic enzymes, confirming their important role in the turnover of dead fungal mycelia (Brabcová et al., 2016).
 The decomposition of lignin, cellulose, and xylan was, on the other hand, dominated by fungi that appear to be better adapted to decompose recalcitrant plant-derived biomass components (van der Wal et al., 2013).
-GH13 genes, putative α-glucosidases/α-amylases, were the most abundant and transcribed gene of bacteria at the same time.
+GH13 genes, putative α-glucosidases/α-amylases, were the most abundant present (in metagenomes) and transcribed gene of bacteria (in metatranscriptomes).
 These genes, commonly present in bacterial genomes (Berlemont and Martiny 2015), were also found abundant in another forest soils (Pold et al., 2016) and to be highly transcribed in peatlands and lignocellulose-degrading consortia in bioreactors (Ivanova et al., 2016; Jimenez et al., 2015).
-The importance of plant biomass decomposition for fungi is demonstrated by the fact that the dominant transcripts of both Ascomycota and Basidiomyota were cellulolytic enzymes, namely the GH7 cellulases and the AA9 lytic polysaccharide monooxygenases (Suppl.
+Additional enzymes that were associated with plant biomass decomposition for fungi were identified in dominant transcripts of both Ascomycota and Basidiomyota related to cellulolytic enzymes, namely the GH7 cellulases and the AA9 lytic polysaccharide monooxygenases (Suppl.
 Tab.
 2).

 Seasonality of carbon utilization

 Seasonality of community composition was observed in the topsoil of temperate deciduous forests for both bacteria and fungi (López-Mondéjar et al., 2015; Voříšková et al., 2014).
-The seasonal changes occurred in soil and especially in litter that is produced each autumn and rapidly degraded.
-There, litter-decomposing bacteria and fungi undergo successional changes (Tláskal et al., 2016; Voříšková and Baldrian 2013).
-The seasonality of coniferous topsoil is different: the litterfall period is not distinct and litter decomposes much more slowly (Haňáčková et al., 2015) so that communities in litter remain similar in summer and winter and the same applies to soil (Žifčáková et al., 2016).
-This was confirmed here by the fact that the summer and winter metagenomes did not show significant difference (Fig. 3).
+The seasonal changes occurred in soil and especially in litter that is produced each autumn and rapidly degraded, resulting in litter-decomposing bacteria and fungi undergo successional changes (Tláskal et al., 2016; Voříšková and Baldrian 2013).
+The seasonality of coniferous topsoil is different because the litterfall period is not distinct and litter decomposes much more slowly (Haňáčková et al., 2015) so that communities in litter remain similar in summer and winter, with similar conditions in soil (Žifčáková et al., 2016).
+In this study, we observed this result as summer and winter metagenomes were not significantly different (Fig. 3).
 However, while community composition remains stable, the ratio of fungi to bacteria and fungal biomass are significantly higher in summer than in winter (Žifčáková et al., 2016).
-Our findings

-that the expression of chitin and lysozyme are higher in summer then in winter indicate higher turnover of fungal and bacterial biomass, i.e., higher growth rates in summer then in winter (Fig. 4).
+Our findings also support a higher turnover of fungal and bacterial biomass, i.e., higher growth rates in summer then in winter (Fig. 4), as the the expression of chitin and lysozyme are higher in summer then in winter.